kahidna/sample-app-used-port/README.md

-# SAMPLE DYNAMIC AND STATIC LOAD BALANCING
+# SAMPLE DYNAMIC AND STATIC LOAD BALANCE

 this repository purpose to show the implementation load balancing static/manually defined on nginx service, and dynamic load balancing which defined using single service on docker-compose and then scaled using docker-compose command